List of Publications

 For Christians there is another consideration – one which shapes our attitude to everything of importance.
 We want to know God’s mind on the matter.
 The Word of God is our all-sufficient rule for faith and life and so we must ask, What do the Scriptures say?"

-The Year Book (which is published every two years) contains full details of Free Church (Continuing) congregations in the UK and overseas, including the locations of places of worship, times of services and communion dates.
-Some historical information is provided and information about the workings of the Church.
-There are contact details for ministers and clerks to committees of Assembly.
+The Church Directory (which replaces the Year Book) contains full details of Free Church (Continuing) congregations in the UK and overseas, including the locations of places of worship, times of services and communion dates.
+Some historical information is provided and information regarding the workings of the Church, including the Assembly Clerks, Finance, Church magazines and the Free Church Seminary.
+There are contact details for all the ministers of the Church and the clerks to the various committees of Assembly.
 A list of moderators of the General Assembly since 1950 is included.

 Please send your order to: Mr Bill McQueer, The Manse, Tordarroch, Farr, Inverness, IV2 6XF.

 Cheques, etc. should be made payable to ‘Free Church of Scotland (Continuing)’.